-Wiring must not have sharp points or protrusions.
-Solder connections should be smooth and rounded, the solder should generally for a small rounded ball that coves all sharp edges.
-The last motion in switch wiring to each contact should be soldering, not clipping!
-Clipping of protruding wires results in sharp edges.
+Bandswitch wiring, especially wire connections to the wafers, must not have sharp points or protrusions.
+Solder connections should be smooth and rounded, the solder forming a small rounded ball that covers all sharp edges.
+The last motion in lead attachment to each contact should be soldering, not clipping!
+Clipping of protruding wires results in sharp edges at the cut point.
 Sharp edges concentrate the electric field in a small area.
 This greatly decreases voltage breakdown.
 The difference in voltage breakdown can be profound, more than 50% reduction in voltage breakdown may result from changing a rounded connection to a sharp point.

 Switches normally have a detent located at the front of the switch.
 The detent causes the switch to "snap" into each band position, keeping the contacts centered.

 The detent may consist of one or more balls held with spring pressure against a ball-race with recesses or dimples, or a spring-loaded cam follower that presses against a notched wheel attached to the shaft.

 When the mounting nuts of supports are loosened, clearance in wafer holes and mounting brackets allows wafers to rotate a few degrees.
 This allows the contacts of each wafer rotor to be centered in the mating wafer stator contact.
 Pick-up-and-hold contacts are normally adjusted so they do not extend beyond the edge of the leading-edge stator contact.

 Contact alignment is normally performed in the middle of active contacts selected by rotation, checking by rotating in from each direction for that particular wafer.
 For example if a particular band switch wafer covers 160-10 meters (six positions).
 The center position is selected, and the wafer mounting screws loosened.
 Each switch wafer contact group is centered or aligned, and the mounting screws retightened.
 After adjustment, each position of rotation should be checked for contact centering or alignment.